entaseteam/sdk.php/README.md

   }
 }
 ```
 The ``HasMore`` method will automatically lookup and extract additional batch from the API.
 However use it with caution!
-Consider performance and try to limit your API request.
+Consider performance and try to limit your API requests.

 You can also access the events collection manualy by ``$events->data``.